Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Introduction

-In the context of randomly right-censored data, \cite{efron67} was the first to propose an estimator for $\theta$. \cite{emdidomu24} extended the nonparametric multiple-sample comparison approach within general factorial designs \citep{dopa20} to dependent censoring models using the copula-graphic estimator.
 In addition to these works, there have been several approaches for establishing semi-parametric extensions of Mann-Whitney effects under fully observed data.
 For example, \cite{brupeal06}, \cite{zhazhatu11}, and \cite{razh12} proposed generalized linear regression models for the area under the ROC curve (AUC) which is related to the Mann-Whitney effect.
 In bioinformatics, \cite{mahuang2005} and \cite{mayrschmid2014} proposed regularized AUC regression methods for binary and time-to-event outcomes, respectively.
-Machine learning approaches to AUC maximization were discussed by \cite{yayi22}.
-A related methodological approach is the probabilistic index model \citep{thanecle12, netha15}; however, in contrast to the method proposed here, probabilistic index models only incorporate the effect of covariate {\em differences} ${\bs Z_1}-{\bs Z_2}$ but not of the actual covariate values ${\bs Z_1}, {\bs Z_2}$ in groups $j=1,2$. \\
+Machine learning approaches to AUC optimization were discussed by \cite{yayi22}.
+A related methodological approach is the probabilistic index model \citep{thanecle12, netha15}.
+In contrast to the method proposed here, probabilistic index models incorporate the effect of covariate {\em differences} ${\bs Z_1}-{\bs Z_2}$ but not of the actual covariate values ${\bs Z_1}, {\bs Z_2}$ in groups $j=1,2$. \\

-{\it Objective and structure of this paper.} The present paper is the first to propose a regression approach for the relative treatment effect based on randomly right-censored and possibly tied data.
-It is based on generalized linear regression models for $\theta$ where the effects of the involved covariates ${\bs Z_1},{\bs Z_2}$ have a natural interpretation as group-covariate interactions.
+{\it Objective and structure of this paper.} The present paper is the first to propose a regression approach for the Mann-Whitney effect allowing for randomly right-censored and possibly tied data.
+It is based on a generalized linear regression model for~$\theta$ where the effects of the involved covariates ${\bs Z_1},{\bs Z_2}$ have a natural interpretation as group-covariate interactions.
 Using a two-sample jackknife pseudo-observation approach for model fitting, we prove a central limit theorem for the parameter estimators in both the uncensored and censored cases.